-The election between the segregated fund and the insurer under subsection 261.31(3) allows the insurer to pay to, or credit in favour of, its segregated fund the amount of the subsection 261.31(2) rebate for tax that became payable, or was paid without having become payable, for supplies made by the insurer to its segregated fund (the relevant amount calculated under reason code 25).
+The election under subsection 261.31(3) allows the insurer to pay to, or credit in favour of, the segregated fund the amount of the subsection 261.31(2) rebate for tax that became payable, or was paid without having become payable, after June 2010 for supplies made by the insurer to the segregated fund (the relevant amount calculated under reason code 25).

-In this case, the segregated fund must submit its rebate application to the insurer.
-Under subsection 234(5), the insurer may make a deduction equal to the amount of the rebate in determining its net tax for the reporting period in which the insurer paid or credited the amount of the rebate to the segregated fund.
+Subsection 261.31(3) allows a segregated fund of an insurer to file an election to obtain rebates directly from the insurer for services supplied by the insurer.
+Under this provision, a segregated fund must submit its rebate application to the insurer.
+Where the insurer pays or credits a rebate to the segregated fund under these provisions, it may, under subsection 234(5), claim a deduction equal to the rebate in determining its net tax.
 The insurer must send us the rebate application with the return in which the deduction is claimed.

-You must fill out Part G if you are an insurer and want to pay or credit your segregated fund directly.
-For more information, see "Part G - Registered supplier identification OR insurer election" on page 32.
+You must fill out Part G if you are an insurer and want to pay or credit an investment plan or segregated fund directly.
+For more information, see "Part G - Registered supplier identification OR insurer election" on page 34.